UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     <https://example.org/objects/1> dcterms:abstract "Prosecutor John Keker gives his closing statement to the jury, explaining Col. John North's involvement in the Iran-Contra affair even though the majority of his statement is censored due to classified information." .

-If it has more than one abstract like `1001:1 <https://digital.lib.utk.edu/collections/islandora/object/1001%3A1/datastream/MODS>`_, we will still map to `dcterms:abstract`.
+If it has more than one :code:`abstract` like `1001:1 <https://digital.lib.utk.edu/collections/islandora/object/1001%3A1/datastream/MODS>`_, we will still map to `dcterms:abstract`.

 .. code-block:: xml